CHAPTER 111. SEED TESTING, LABELING AND STANDARDS

 It shall be unlawful to sell or offer for sale seeds that contain the following prohibited weed seeds:

-(5) Johnsongrass (Sorghum halepense), its crosses with other grasses and other grasses which produce seed which are not readily distinguishable from Johnsongrass.
+(6) Johnsongrass (Sorghum halepense), its crosses with other grasses which produce seed which are not readily distinguishable from Johnsongrass.

 Source